200 Littlebrook Lane, Roseburg, Oregon 97470

 An attractive entryway with a large waterfall greets all who enter.
 Lanes are paved, lined with sidewalks and lamp posts, and homes come in a variety of colors, including gray, blue and tan.
 From the street, an attached garage, a tidy lawn, a front porch, a concrete driveway and a slightly pitched roof make these homes look site built.
 A gourmet kitchen, arched doorways, walk-in closets, an open floor plan, a fireplace and Energy Wise insulation are standard in most homes.
 Some have skylights.
 Depending on location, back porches overlook walking trails, ponds or a meadow.
 On site management ensures regular maintenance. '

-Prices begin in the low-$100,000s.
-The lot lease fee can reach around $450 to $500 per month.
+Prices begin in the high-$100,000s.
+The lot lease fee is in the $700s per month.
 Please verify these prices with a Realtor as they may change.

 Residents gather at the clubhouse to enjoy its great room, computer room, fireplace, kitchen, library and exercise room.
 Walkers often take to the one-mile path that weaves along Littlebrook's river frontage.
 RV parking is available if needed.
 Pets are welcome, but restrictions apply.